logigearcorp/docs.testarchitect.com/content/user-guide/support/glossary-of-terms/argument/_index.md

 TestArchitect declares arguments at the top of an action definition worksheet and in column headings above each action line.

-**Note:** Sometimes arguments are referenced by number.
+{{<note>}} Sometimes arguments are referenced by number.
 A standard action definition table refers to an action’s name as argument 0, and subsequent columns from left to right as argument 1, argument 2, etc.